 Talk to us - if you think your child may have a special educational need or disability, please talk to your child's class teacher as the initial point of contact.
 Class teachers are responsible for planning learning which matches your child's abilities, needs and interests.
-They, along with your child's Teaching Assistant set targets by reviewing and writing Individual Education Plans and organising support for children with special educational needs.
+They set targets by reviewing and writing Individual Education Plans and organising support for children with special educational needs.